Kensington (Olympia) station: Revival

 From 12 May 1986 services at the station were greatly enhanced.
 The London Underground shuttle service started to run to a regular daily schedule, and inter-regional services from the Midlands and northern England stopped at Kensington (Olympia).
 Southern Region destinations included Brighton and Dover Western Docks.
 As part of this the footbridge was painted in InterCity colours.
 These trains were operated by the InterCity division of British Rail and later, after privatisation, by Virgin CrossCountry and CrossCountry.
 Destinations included Birmingham New Street, Liverpool Lime Street, Manchester Piccadilly, Glasgow Central and Edinburgh Waverley.
 The services were withdrawn in October 2008, by which time only two daily Brighton–Manchester journeys were operated.
 The station was part of the London Station Group, accepting "London Terminals" tickets, until it was delisted in May 1994.
 The same year, a full passenger service between Willesden Junction and Clapham Junction was reinstated after a gap of 54 years.

 There were two bay platforms on the south-eastern side, mainly used by services to/from Clapham Junction.
 These platforms were removed in 1983 and the track was lifted; the space was used for an additional car park for the exhibition centre.
 One of the former platforms is now Olympia Garden, a community garden with 89 vegetable plots.

 Before the Channel Tunnel Rail Link was proposed in 1996, Kensington (Olympia) was planned to be expanded to accommodate a car terminal for international services including Regional Eurostar.
 The line would have run via the West London and South Eastern Main Lines to Folkestone Central before entering the tunnel.
 Before Eurostar transferred in November 2007 to St Pancras International, Eurostar trains passed through the station between Waterloo International station and North Pole depot, and the station was a backup terminus for the services in case Waterloo International became unusable; immigration facilities were maintained there.

 In June 2011, Transport for London (TfL) announced that the District line shuttle between Kensington (Olympia) and Earl's Court would close on weekdays at the end of the year.
 The Royal Borough of Kensington and Chelsea unsuccessfully protested against the closure, and general weekday services ceased in December 2011.
 Some special weekday services continue to run on the District line when there is an exhibition on.
 In 2012 TfL announced plans to introduce ticket gates at the station to combat fare dodgers, which would remove access to the footbridge used by local residents for years.
 Both the councils within whose boundaries this station falls challenged this loss of an established right of way.
-The plan was abandoned the following year.
+The gates were added in September 2013, dividing the bridge into two to maintain pedestrian access on one side without accessing the station platforms.

 Services

 National Rail

-The station is on the West London line of the London Overground network, which is signed by Transport for London as the "Willesden Junction – Clapham Junction" line.
-The line lies entirely in zone 2, and can be used to bypass central London.
-National Rail services are provided by London Overground and Southern.